orbitalquark/textadept/FAQ.md

 - - -

 **Q:**
-The curses version does not support feature _x_ the GUI version does.
+The terminal version does not support feature _x_ the GUI version does.
 Is this a bug?

 **A:**
 Maybe.
 Some terminals do not recognize certain key sequences like `Shift+Arrow`